OpenHMD/OpenHMD/README.md

 ## Using OpenHMD
 See the examples/ subdirectory for usage examples.
 The OpenGL example is not built by default, to build it use the --enable-openglexample option for the configure script.
 It requires SDL, glew and OpenGL.

+An API reference can be generated using doxygen and is also available here: http://openhmd.net/doxygen/0.1.0/openhmd_8h.html